 Copyright 2011 Infant Stimulations Systems, Inc.

 Infant Stimulation Systems ("ISS") is a non-profit research entity organized for charitable scientific purposes

-presently gearing to deploy a novel device, the Benign Infant Stimulator ("BIS") to help infants achieve normal development during
+presently gearing to deploy a novel device, the Benign Infant Stimulator ("BIS") to help all infants achieve normal

-to be avoidance of the most common causation of Sudden Infant Death Syndrome.
+avoidance of the most common causation of Sudden Infant Death Syndrome.

-The Benign Infant Stimulator is the central research instrument of ISS's purpose to improve human infant
+The Benign Infant Stimulator is the central research instrument of ISS's purpose to improve all human infant

-outcomes by the support of optimized developmental sleep
+outcomes by the support of optimized developmental sleep and significantly improved parental infant monitoring.

-through one of the world's most powerful server systems, and beginning to analyze our first real-time infant data.
+server systems, and as of 2012 beginning to analyze our first real-time infant data.

-Sincerely, Mark Shinnick, RRT-NPS, Product Developer
+Sincerely, Mark Shinnick, RRT-NPS, System Developer

 Infant Stimulation Systems, Inc.